 “When it came down to planning what I was going to do next, I had to look myself in the mirror and say, ‘What do I like to do?’”
 Espersen said.
 “And the honest answer was, ‘I didn’t know.’”

-This fall, the 39-year-old Espersen is continuing his education after graduating from high school more than 20 years ago to pursue a bachelor’s degree in postsecondary education at Trinity Baptist College (TBC) in Jacksonville.
+This fall, the 39-year-old Espersen is continuing his education after graduating from high school more than 20 years ago to pursue a bachelor’s degree in secondary education at Trinity Baptist College (TBC) in Jacksonville.
 His plan is to ultimately teach high school math and English.
 Espersen arrived at that career path after examining the most fulfilling parts of an Army career that began right after high school.

 Born in Omo Ranch, California — a town with a population of “a little over 100 people” at the time, according to Espersen — he joined the Army in 1996 after graduating from El Dorado High School in Placerville, California.

 “I was from a small town and wanted some adventure…I wanted to see the world,” said Espersen, who also had his family in mind when he decided to join the military.
 “My grandfather was a Pearl Harbor survivor, and he was an inspiration for me as far as serving our country.
 My parents were also going to help pay for college, but I told them I didn’t want them wasting their money since I’d rather do something more along the lines of the Armed Forces.”

 Espersen attained the rank of Sergeant First Class (SFC), and his Army career included stints in Fort Jackson in South Carolina (where he did basic training) and, most recently, Fort Bragg in North Carolina (where he was a member of the 82nd Airborne Division).
 But it was his time in Arizona’s Fort Huachuca that sparked his current career aspirations.

 That’s where Espersen — who was deployed to Afghanistan twice — was asked to serve as an instructor for a new course designed for Afghan intelligence officers.